-ISSUE/ STRATEGY R ELEVANT TO GLASSHOU JSE MOUNTAINS SPORTS COMPLEX Source Recreation Plan to services to meet th the next 15 years.
-The Plan recomme Sports Ground whe guide the current and e needs of the Sunshi ended council update t evelop a robust Sport and Active future provision of facilities and ne Coast's diverse communities over he Master Plan for Glasshouse and from developer contributions - 2016 -2020).
-Sunshine Coast Sport and Active Recreation Plan, 2011 - 2026, Sunshine Coast Council priorities and key s transport system. trategies council will p Any parking and acces ort Strategy outlines the emerging ursue to deliver a sustainable ss solution for the Glasshouse nsure the goals of this Strategy are Sunshine Coast Sustainable Transport Strategy/ Sunshine Coast Active Transport Plan, 2011 -2031, Sunshine Coast Council The Strategy provid des a user hierarchy a s detailed below: for the Sunshine C oast for 2031 and bey ny and function of transport corridors ond and guides the planning and e sustainable transport vision.
-The Strategy identi to improve commun ifies a fundamental ob ective in active transport planning is ity by providing connected networks comfortable, direct schools, work place public transport.
-Thencourage walking connections to where es, shopping areas, se he Strategy outlines th pedestrians and cyclists with safe, they want to go including homes, ervices, recreational opportunities and hat planning will support and ernative to private car use and as port Plan) which provi Coast Active Transport Plan 2011- des additional detail and guidance in
+ISSUE/ STRATEGY R ELEVANT TO GLASSHOU ISE MOUNTAINS SPORTS COMPLEX Source Recreation Plan to services to meet th the next 15 years.
+The Plan recomme Sports Ground whe guide the current and e needs of the Sunshi ended council update th evelop a robust Sport and Active future provision of facilities and ne Coast's diverse communities over the Master Plan for Glasshouse and from developer contributions - 2016 -2020).
+Sunshine Coast Sport and Active Recreation Plan, 2011 - 2026, Sunshine Coast Council priorities and key s transport system. trategies council will p Any parking and acces ort Strategy outlines the emerging ursue to deliver a sustainable as solution for the Glasshouse nsure the goals of this Strategy are Sunshine Coast Sustainable Transport Strategy/ Sunshine Coast Active Transport Plan, 2011 -2031, Sunshine Coast Council The Strategy provi des a user hierarchy a s detailed below: Consider First Consider Last User/mode Pedestrians Cyclists Public transport users Freight & specialist service vehicles Other motor traffic for the Sunshine C implementation of t The Strategy identi to improve commu oast for 2031 and bey transport to achieve th fies a fundamental obj hy and function of transport corridors ond and guides the planning and e sustainable transport vision. ective in active transport planning is ity by providing connected networks ad location. comfortable, direct schools, work place public transport.
+T encourage walking connections to where es, shopping areas, se he Strategy outlines th pedestrians and cyclists with safe, they want to go including homes, ervices, recreational opportunities and at planning will support and ernative to private car use and as port Plan) which provi Coast Active Transport Plan 2011- des additional detail and guidance in